-The Accreditation Committee expects that the education provider will regularly monitor and review the unit/subject and the effectiveness of its implementation.
-The education provider is expected to engage with, and consider the views of, representatives of the podiatry and podiatric surgery professions, students, graduates, academic staff, employers and other health professionals where relevant.
+The Accreditation Committee expects that the education provider will regularly monitor and review podiatry scheduled medicines education and the effectiveness of its implementation.
+The education provider is expected to engage with, and consider the views of, representatives of the podiatry and podiatric surgery professions, students, graduates, academics, work-integrated learning supervisors, employers and other health professionals where relevant.

-The Accreditation Committee also expects that the education provider will implement formal mechanisms to validate and evaluate improvements in the design, implementation and quality of the unit/subject.
+The Accreditation Committee also expects that the education provider will implement formal mechanisms to validate and evaluate improvements in the design, implementation and quality of each unit/subject.